 Silicon Graphics International (SGI) handles computing on a large scale.
 The company provides high-performance computer servers that are based on the Linux operating system and designed for large-scale data center deployments.
 SGI also offers data storage servers, as well as modular data center systems sold under the ICE brand.
 Its equipment is tailored to quickly access, analyze, process, manage, visualize, and store large amounts of data.
 SGI targets the IT, Internet, financial services, government, and electronics sectors, as well as scientific community.
 Clients have included Amazon.com (18% of sales in 2014), Microsoft, Yahoo!, and Deutsche Bank.
-In August 2016 SGI agreed to be bought by Hewlett-Packard Enterprise.
+In November 2016 SGI was acquired by Hewlett-Packard Enterprise.

 Change in Company Type

-HPE bought SGI for $275 million.
-HPE plans to combine SGI's supercomputing capabilities to beef up HPE's enterprise offerings to provide faster and higher capacity analytics to customers.
+HPE closed on the $275 million deal for SGI in November 2016.
+HPE plans to deploy SGI's supercomputing capabilities to beef up HPE's enterprise offerings to provide faster and higher capacity analytics to customers.
 The deal is expected to close in early 2017.